-- 63. As noted by the Petitioner, the Department is charged with administering and overseeing the implementation of the CPSL.
-(Pet. ¶ 7). - 64.
+As noted by the Petitioner, the Department is charged with administering and overseeing the implementation of the CPSL.
+(Pet. ¶ 7).
 Among other things, the Department is tasked with promulgating regulations necessary to implement the statute providing information regarding persons classified as mandatory reporters and the reporting requirements and procedures.
-(Id. \P 8(a)-(b) citing 23 Pa.
-C.S. §§ 6306 and 6383(a.2)(2)(ii)-(iii)). - 65.
-Petitioner identifies that the Watchtower Bible and Tract Society of New York, Inc., which serves the interests of Jehovah's Witnesses throughout the United States, reached out to the Attorney General, a separate independent agency, to obtain an opinion concerning child abuse reporting in Pennsylvania as applied to Jehovah's Witnesses and their practices.
+(Id. ¶ 8(a)-(b) citing 23 Pa.
+C.S. §§ 6306 and 6383(a.2)(2)(ii)-(iii)).

+With that statutory scheme in mind, Petitioner could have reached out to the Department to determine whether or not they are mandatory reporters and whether the Department has promulgated regulations concerning the reporting requirements of the elders of Ivy Hill.
+Instead, Petitioner identifies that the Watchtower Bible and Tract Society of New York, Inc., which serves the interests of Jehovah's Witnesses throughout the United States, reached out to the Attorney General, a separate independent agency, to obtain an opinion concerning child abuse reporting in Pennsylvania.
 (Id. ¶ 43 and Ex.
+A).

-A). - 66.
-While Petitioner states that "the Commonwealth" has historically refused to give complete meaning to the interaction of the CPSL and the clergycongregant privilege (see id.), Petitioner has failed to present evidence that it approached the Department, who is tasked with promulgating regulations for the CPSL, to give meaning to the two statutory schemes.
+While Petitioner states that "the Commonwealth" has historically refused to give complete meaning to the interaction of the CPSL and the clergy-communicant privilege (see id.), Petitioner has failed to present evidence that it approached the Department, who is tasked with promulgating regulations for the CPSL, to give meaning to the two statutory schemes.

-- 67. Petitioner has failed to show that the administrative process before the Department is unavailable or inadequate or that it will suffer any harm awaiting the agency to respond to a request. - 68.
-As such, Petitioner was required to exhaust its administrative remedies with the Department, as to Count I, before invoking this Court's jurisdiction.
+Respectfully, it is not the burden of the Respondent, at this point in the litigation, to demonstrate whether the remedy available is adequate.
+It is the burden of the Petitioner to show that the administrative process before the Department is unavailable or inadequate or that it will suffer any harm awaiting the agency to respond to a request.
+As such, Count I of the Petition should be dismissed because the Petitioner was required to exhaust its administrative remedies with the Department before invoking this Court's jurisdiction.

-WHEREFORE, Respondent respectfully requests that this Honorable Court sustain this preliminary objection and dismiss Count I of the Petition for Review with prejudice because Petitioner failed to exhaust its administrative remedies before invoking this Court's jurisdiction.
+Respondent respectfully requests that this Honorable Court sustain this preliminary objection and dismiss Count I of the Petition for Review with prejudice because Petitioner failed to exhaust its administrative remedies before invoking this Court's jurisdiction.